cristobers/TrainTimeFinder/README.md

 Because I wanted to.

 ### Note
-KeyError ['legs'] could mean that there's something wrong with TFW's API, or there's no trains running right now.
-If you're seeing this error and it's rather late at night, it's probably time to go to bed.
+any errors relating to: KeyError['legs'] means that there's something wrong with TFW's API.